 This is Ziggy.

 He isn’t just any old farm-roaming pig.
-The lovable 250+ pound porker has been well-traveled from the Virgin Islands to all over the U.S. with his family.
+The lovable 250+ pound porker has traveled around the Virgin Islands and all over the U.S. with his family.

-When he was first born, his adopted mom, Kristen Hartness, was told that he was going to stay a small tea-cup piggy and wouldn’t grow any larger than 20 pounds.
-But after only a few months had passed, the mini-oinker had already started to put on weight like crazy.
+When he was born, his adopted mom, Kristen Hartness, was told that he was going to stay a small tea-cup piggy and wouldn’t grow any larger than 20 pounds.
+But after a few months passed, the mini-oinker had already started to put on weight like crazy.

-He was over 20 pounds in no time, and after doing a little research, Hartness came to the realization that Ziggy was not actually a tea-cup piggy as he’d been advertised.
+He was over 20 pounds in no time, and after doing some research, Hartness came to the realization that Ziggy was not actually a tea-cup piggy as he’d been advertised.
 He was going to keep on growing until he was at least four years old.

 Ziggy just kept on growing and growing…

 Now, eight years later, he weighs in at a whopping 250+ pounds.
 Living in the Virgin Islands at the time, Hartness knew right away that finding a place to rent with a pet of his enormous size would prove to be challenging.
 Luckily, she had a local friend who let her and Ziggy stay with them, right beside the beach in St. John.

 For Ziggy, who loved to swim in the waves and roll in the sand on the beach, it was pretty much like living the dream.
 Throughout the next few years, he happily greeted passengers that were coming in off the local ferries, and his charming personality earned him donations that were then donated towards a variety of great causes.

 About four years later, their home was sold, and Hartness and Ziggy found themselves needing a new place to live.
 Without any options left in St. John that would take Ziggy too, Hartness decided it would be best to pack their things and head back home to the states.